-When you picture a camping chair, you’re probably envisioning a simple fabric throne that’s portable and easy to use.
+When you picture a comfortable seat, you’re probably envisioning a simple fabric throne that’s portable and easy to use.
 Nowadays, this standard is a thing of the past.

-The top chairs on the market right now, aside from a series of features and add-ons, sport one tangible difference from those hulking beasts our forefathers lugged around… space-age synthetic fabrics.
-Each company has their own take on what fabric is the best choice.
+The top options on the market right now, aside from a series of features and add-ons, sport one tangible difference from those hulking beasts our forefathers lugged around… space-age synthetic fabrics.
+Each company has their own take on what fabric is the top choice.
 You may also be asking which fabric is is the lightest of the group.

 The reality of the situation is that polyester or nylon mesh (no matter how they call it) is the big ticket item in chair’s manufacturing industry.
 Although they have their downside (both get hot during the summer), their many upsides trump everything else.
 Synthetic fabrics are lightweight, durable, some are waterproof and easy to clean, all significant and important attributes for a camping chair.

 Backpacking chairs – Backpacking chairs are portable, diminutive chairs that can be easily be attached to a backpack or fold to fit inside one.
 They are generally nothing more than a tiny stool with three legs.
 What you should look for in this case is something that’s extremely small and lightweight.
 In these types, the one trait you should prioritize is portability.
 Here, in this subgroup is where you’ll find the best portable chairs.